universedocs/Universe-Docs/README.md

 * One or more document items contain the data respository that is reusable and no duplicates
 * One or more applicaions uses documents and logic without UI to handle things
 * Let the Robot do machine tasks.
 Humans just do what they like (art, sex, etc.,), enjoy and relax.
 If want can work.
+* Will governments, companies, entrepreneurs, workers, etc., will support this?
+They are having fear, blind belief and ignorance.
+Until they wakeup Paradism is not possible!

 ![Paradism](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0100.jpg)